guyroberts21/django-project-tracker/Louisa Chapple - Panel Interviewing.md

 **Priyanshi:** How do you maintain work-life balance while still progressing your career?

+**Alina:** What's one skill you think everyone should develop regardless of their role?

 *Spare: What skills or mindsets helped you stand out early on?*
 ## Final Question
+> Take short notepad and write these down during the sessions!
+Then use it as a recap here before the last question.

+*Notes:*
+-

-If you could go back and give your graduate self one piece of advice, what would it be?
+Q: If you could go back and give your graduate self one piece of advice, what would it be?

 ---
 ## Thank you to Louisa